MAN Truck & Bus

 Born 17 June 1972 in La Rochelle, France, he is one of the world's most successful windsurfers.
 He has won 25 world championship titles in the course of his career.
 He also holds the world record over 500 meters at a speed of 53.27 knots.

-The vehicles and products displayed on this website may differ in terms of shape, design, colour and scope of delivery.
+The vehicles and products displayed on this website may differ in terms of shape, design, colour and scope of supply.
 Some of the images may include special equipment, accessories and decorative elements which are subject to an additional charge.
 The technical features and equipment of the vehicles described are merely examples and may differ, in particular on a country-specific basis.
 We reserve the right to make changes at any time.